kevin81767/TchatBox/README.md

 # TchatBox
-A little tchat system that i coded in Ajax and Php
+A little tchat system that i coded in Ajax(using JQuery) and Php.